lemiskutswa/Javascript-Udemy-Course/README.md

                         Note: Parsing = analyzing HTML to figure out what to construct and what to download.
 Rendering = drawing pixels to your screen based on HTML + CSS construction.

 image.png

+To solve this, you can place the script calls on the header and use the defer attribute.
+It ensures that the scripts are downloaded early but execution only starts after parsing of HTML is complete.

+What if you have scripts that don't require HTML to be parsed first (the script doesn't interact with the webpage), use the "async" attribute in place of defer.
+Async will ensure that the scripts are downloaded early and executed as soon as the download is complete.

+<h2>Debugging and efficient development</h2>
+Useful shortcuts

+- select next occurence: Ctrl + D
+- comment code: Ctrl + /